9 reasons why Zambia should be on your bucket list!

 Leopard in South Luangwa National Park Zambia

-Zambia is completely off-the-beaten path when it comes to Africa – up until today the country is virtually overlooked by Safari travellers.
-Over 50% of Zambia visitors only set foot in the country to see the Victoria Falls (if they even cross the border from the Zimbabwe side of the falls).
-But there’s so much more to discover, especially an abundance of wildlife – it’s time to put Zambia on the map!
-Let us show you 9 very compelling reasons why Zambia should also be on your bucket list.
+(Last Update, September 2023).
+When it comes to safaris Zambia is a truly hidden gem – up until today the country is often overlooked by Safari travellers.
+Over 50% of Zambia visitors only set foot in the country to see the Victoria Falls (if they even cross the border from the Zimbabwean side of the falls).
+But there’s so much more to discover, untouched remote wilderness, an abundance of wildlife and some of the most iconic authentic safari bush camps – it’s time to put Zambia on the map!

 Lower Zambezi sunset at Jeki Plain with elephant